adsabs/adsabs-pages/help/metricsdefs.md

 ##h-index

 Hirsch's h-index is the largest number H such that H publications have at least H citations.
-It attempts to measure the productivity and impact of a researcher in a single number.
-Wikipedia entry
+It attempts to measure the productivity and impact of a researcher in a single number. <a href="http://en.wikipedia.org/wiki/Hirsch_index" class="urlextern" title="http://en.wikipedia.org/wiki/Hirsch_index"  rel="nofollow">Wikipedia entry</a>

 ##m-index
 The m-index is the h-index divided by the time (years) between the first and most recent publication.